Emiliahrabeson/bbe-my-eyes/README.md

 - Have data history at `/api/v1/data`
 - Save location data at `/api/v1/locations`
-- Send speech data at `/api/v1/speech`
+- Send and Update speech data at `/api/v1/speech`

 ## How to install it?